faizan1699/faizanportfolio/README.md

 - **Colors:** Modify the color scheme in the `styles/globals.css` file.
 - **Fonts:** Change the fonts by updating the `styles/globals.css` file.
 - **Images:** Replace the placeholder images in the `public/img` directory with your own.

-## Contributing

-Contributions are welcome!
-Please check the [Contribution Guidelines](CONTRIBUTING.md) for more details.

 ## License